 About Me

-I love dogs - large dogs, small dogs, young dogs, old dogs – they are all special and unique and deserve to be loved and cherished.
+young dogs, old dogs – they are all special and

-I am a volunteer behaviourist for Spaniel Aid UK and I have been a volunteer home checker for dog rescues for over 20 years.
+I am a volunteer behaviourist for Spaniel Aid UK and have been a volunteer home checker for

 Most of all, I have learned that dogs are all individuals.

-We currently have ten dogs, a mixture of spaniels, retrievers and crossbreeds.
-Three males and seven females who range in age from three months to thirteen years old.
+We currently have ten dogs, a mixture of spaniels, retrievers and crossbreeds who range in age from six months to thirteen years old.
 Our dogs live indoors as part of our family.
-They come on holiday with us, staying in hotels and holiday cottages and visiting cafes and pubs.
+They come on holiday with us, staying in hotels and holiday cottages and visiting cafes and pubs - and yes, they sleep on the bed!
+We also have a cat who is small but mighty & can often be found in pole position in front of the log burner on winter evenings.

-Managing the requirements of a multi dog household, including
+Managing the requirements of a multi-dog household, including

 introducing new dogs and dealing with the behavioural issues of